Fred Elmes, ASC lent a distinct photographic style to David Lynch’s disturbing tale of a small town’s unsettling underworld.

 For Elmes, the greatest challenge on Blue Velvet was to insure that the liquid blacks that Lynch demanded were preserved in the release prints of the film.
 “That was one of the things that I was most concerned about,” Elmes concurs.
 “It’s a dark story — and we knew that there were a lot of night exteriors and there were a lot of times in Dorothy’s apartment where there wasn’t much light because the mood required it to be dim.
 We needed to maintain a quality in the negative that in the final release print would give us a rich black that duplicated what we saw when we photographed the scene.
 I think we did it very well.
 It required that we establish a really strong communication with the laboratory so we knew what we were getting back as our daily print reflected directly what we were shooting and so we knew that we’d have the same degree of quality after it went through the interpositive and dupe negative generations.
 Technicolor did a good job.
 During the first weeks of shooting, we took a couple of outtakes and had the lab essentially do the release process — make an IP and a dupe neg and release print, and match that as closely as possible to the daily print of the same take.
 They sent them back and we A and B compared them on the screen and we were quite impressed with the fact that they could maintain the quality.
 Since we wanted to be able to keep a nice quality of black in the shadows when we lit down a street at night, we had to plan it right from the beginning.”

-This archival article originally appeared in American Cinematographer, November, 1986.
+This archival article originally appeared in AC, November, 1986.
 The text appears as it was published; some images are additional or alternate.

-Elmes was recently honored by the American Film Institute for his exemplary body of work.
+In 2017, Elmes was honored by the American Film Institute for his exemplary body of work.

 The documentary Blue Velvet Revisited offers a unique look at the production of the film and can be found here.

 If you enjoy archival and retrospective articles on classic and influential films, you'll find more AC historical coverage here.